Get insider access

 -32.34 dB

-They have a decent noise isolation performance.
-They can passively reduce more bass-range noise like rumbling engines than the similarly designed Anker Soundcore P25i/P20i True Wireless, but it still isn't ideal for cutting out noise during your commute.
-However, they do a better job of reducing higher-pitched noise like background chit-chat or a humming computer fan.
+The JLab Audio GO Air POP have a decent noise isolation performance, especially considering they don't have ANC.
+They can passively reduce more bass-range noise like rumbling engines than the similarly designed Anker Soundcore P25i/P20i True Wireless, but they're still not ideal if you like to listen on your commute.
+You'll hear plenty of mid-range sounds like passenger chit-chat and doors slamming shut.
+That said, they do a better job of reducing higher-pitched noise like humming computer fans.

 9.4